LukeShortCloud/rootpages/src/commands/package_managers.rst

-   --repo <REPOSITORY_NAME>, temporarily only use the provided repository (disable all others) --enablerepo <REPOSITORY_NAME>, temporarily enable a repository if it is disabled --disablerepo <REPOSITORY_NAME>, temporarily enable a repository if it is enabled
+   --repo <REPOSITORY_NAME>, temporarily only use the provided repository (disable all others) --enablerepo <REPOSITORY_NAME>, temporarily enable a repository if it is disabled --disablerepo <REPOSITORY_NAME>, temporarily enable a repository if it is enabled module list, list all modular packages along with their related streams and profiles module list --enabled, show enabled modular repositories module list --installed, list all installed modular repositories module install <PACKAGE>:<STREAM>, install a modular package using the default packages module install <PACKAGE>:<STREAM>/<PROFILE>, install a modular package using a specific profile of packages module info <PACKAGE>, show detailed information about all of the streams and profiles available

 .. csv-table::
    :header: Example, Explanation
    :widths: 20, 20

-   --enablerepo="*" install fuse-exfat, enable all repositories once for this command execution and install the fuse-exfat package
+   --enablerepo="*" install fuse-exfat, enable all repositories once for this command execution and install the fuse-exfat package module install perl:5.24, install an older supported version of Perl using modularity

 yum
 ~~~